jean-acsas/pyhck/README.md

 Opens up a barebone python file whose contents are hot-reloaded upon modification.
 Any output is printed to the shell.

-Assumes pip3 and pluma and installed.
+Assumes that pip3 and pluma and are installed.
 Feel free to adjust pyhck.sh if you prefer another editor.

 ## Install